New England Patriots vs. Miami Dolphins NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- New England and its opponents have gone over the current 40-point total in 10 of 16 games (62.5%) this season.
+- New England and its opponents have gone over the current 39.5-point total in 10 of 16 games this season.

-- Miami and its opponents have combined to score more than 40 points in eight of 16 games this season.
+- Miami has combined with its opponents to score more than 39.5 points in eight of 16 games this season.

-- The two teams combine to score 46.7 points per game, 6.7 more than the over/under in this contest.
+- Sunday's total is 7.2 points lower than the two team's combined 46.7 points per game average.

-- This contest's over/under is 1.3 points more than the 38.7 these two squads combine to surrender per game this season.
+- This contest's total is 0.8 points above the 38.7 these two squads combine to surrender per game this season.

 Patriots stats and trends